ripebananas/ConsoleOptions/README.md

 In console:
 ```
-Select an option with up/down arrows, Space to mark an option, Enter to submit, Escape to exit:
+Select an option with up/down arrows, Space to mark an option, Enter to submit:
  [✓]This is option 1
  [ ]This is option 2
 →[✓]This is option 3